andreasgriffin/bitcoin-usb/README.md

-# A python usb wrapper around hwi
+# Wrapper around hwi, such that one can sign bdk PSBTs directly

 * This provides an abstraction layer ontop of hwi, such that only bdk is needed from the outside
 * Currently supported are